mofo7777/H264Dxva2Decoder/README.md

 * video only (no audio processing)
 * complete gpu acceleration only, no software fallback
 * multiple sub slice in slice is not handled
-* long term reference and list reordering is not handle (never encountered such mp4 file)
+* long term reference and list reordering are not handle (never encountered such mp4 file)

 ### DISPLAY
 * SetVideoProcessStreamState should use values from mp4 file, here default for all